turbot/steampipe-plugin-aws/docs/tables/aws_lambda_layer.md

 # Table: aws_lambda_layer

-A Lambda layer is an archive containing additional code, such as libraries, dependencies, or even custom runtimes.
-When you include a layer in a function, the contents are extracted to the /opt directory in the execution environment.
+A Lambda layer is a .zip file archive that can contain additional code or data.
+A layer can contain libraries, a custom runtime, data, or configuration files.
+Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

 ## Examples